 Students will be accountable for their actions both on and off school property.
-For any public act or police involvement as well as degrading remarks about Holy Cross School, students, or staff on any websites or social media platform, students may be subject to disciplinary action, including suspension or expulsion.
+For any public act or police involvement as well as degrading remarks about Holy Cross School, students, or staff on any websites or social media platform, students may be subject to disciplinary action, including suspension or expulsion to be determined at the discretion of the principal.